papersgpt/papersgpt-for-zotero/README.md

 **Lots of the Latest SOTA Open Source Freely Local LLMs For Mac Users:**

-- There are many SOTA free and open source models built in, Now support the following open source SOTA models:
+- There are many SOTA free and open source models built in, Now support the following models:
   *Llama3.2*
   *Marco-o1*
   *Gemma2*